What You Need to Know About Speech-Language Pathologist

 - Language Pathologist

-There were about 145,100 jobs for Speech-Language Pathologist in 2016 (in the United States).
+In the United States, there were 145,100 jobs for Speech-Language Pathologist in 2016.
 New jobs are being produced at a rate of 17.8% which is above the national average.
 The Bureau of Labor Statistics predicts 25,900 new jobs for Speech-Language Pathologist by 2026.
-Due to new job openings and attrition, there will be an average of 10,400 job openings in this field each year.
+The BLS estimates 10,400 yearly job openings in this field.

 The states with the most job growth for Speech-Language Pathologist are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Vermont, Rhode Island, or Maine.
 These states have the worst job growth for this type of profession.